1890s: Founding of the shipping company

 The concentration of ownership continued during the first year of the 2020s through the divestment of holdings in, for example, PriceRunner and Nordic Nest.

 In 2020, the first major review of Nordstjernan’s strategy since 1999 was conducted.
-In November, a new sector-focused organization, in which Nordstjernan’s investment operations are organized into the three business areas, Nordstjernan Investment (investments in listed and unlisted companies in the Industry, Health, Construction & Real estate and Distribution & Trade sectors), Nordstjernan Growth (investments in the Growth & New Technology sector) and Nordstjernan Credit (investments in corporate loans, bonds and preferred equity instruments).
+In November, a new sector-focused organization, in which Nordstjernan’s investment operations are organized into the three business areas, Nordstjernan Investment (investments in listed and unlisted companies in the Industry & Trade, Health and Construction & Real estate sectors), Nordstjernan Growth (investments in the Growth & New Technology sector) and Nordstjernan Credit (investments in corporate loans, bonds and preferred equity instruments).

 In accordance with the new strategy, Nordstjernan invests in market-leading companies with sustainable competitive advantages in sectors with strong structural market trends, where Nordstjernan has expertise and a strong network.
 The newly started business area, Nordstjernan Growth, invests in competitive, rapidly expanding growth companies with the potential to be leaders in their respective areas of operation.
 Nordstjernan Growth is a long-term active and attractive partner to owners, contractors and company management teams in order to scale up the companies’ operations and accelerate their growth.